lyndaumuhoza/cs1710-final-project/README.md

 We changed our project idea to the Towers of Hanoi.
 This is a puzzle in which there are multiple pegs/towers, and a stack of various sized rings on one tower.
 The goal is to get all rings to a different tower, moving one ring at a time and ensuring that a larger ring is never placed on top of a smaller ring.

 In addition, we wanted to explore several variations of this puzzle and see how they compared.
-The variations are \***\*\_\*\***.
+The variations are colored towers and magnetic towers.
 We chose this idea because we were introduced to this puzzle to learn recursion for the first time, so we thought it would be interesting to explore other properties that it may be useful in demonstrating.

-### <Model 2 Section>

-Bicolor towers
+### Bicolor towers

-### <Model 3 Section>
+In this variation of the Towers of Hanoi, each ring has one of two colors.
+The initial tower starts with the rings alternating in color.
+The goal is to get all rings to another tower without allowing two rings of the same color to be stacked.
+The basic size contstraint of the original puzzle applies here as well.

-Magnetic towers
+### Magnetic towers

+In this variation of the Towers of Hanoi, each ring has magnetic poles, with either the North side facing up or the South side facing up.
+The initial tower starts with all rings facing in the same direction.
+Everytime a ring is moved, the ring must be flipped.
+The goal is to get all the rings to another tower without allowing two rings to have the same pole facing each other (as this would prepel the rings).
+The basic size constraint still applies here as well.

+## How to Interpret Our Model

 ## Goals